 - learn empathy and understanding of their fellow human beings, without regard to race, cultural background, religion or socio-economic standing.

-Blue River Career Programs’ Health Science Ed.
-I course is for students who want to explore the variety of occupations within the health care industry.
+Blue River Career Programs’ Health Sciences course is for students who want to explore the variety of occupations within the health care industry.

 Students have the opportunity to explore a number of health related disciplines, learn associated entry level skills and compare the educational requirements, credentialing, and job opportunities of each discipline with their personal abilities and interests as a means of making informed career choices.

 Additionally, this course integrates Anatomy and Physiology and related medical terminology, as well as the certified nurse aide (CNA) curriculum and certification

 Students will learn the structure, organization, and function of various systems of the healthy human body and the necessary medical terminology associated with those body systems.

 Students are exposed to varied instructional strategies from online, traditional, off-site fieldtrips as well as guest speakers.

 This course is recommended for students considering BRCP’s Health Science II, EMS or WBL program.